SLEEP BETTER – SWADDLE AND BAG THAT BABY!

 1. settle your babe

 Have you noticed that when you un-dress your baby, that they involuntarily jerk around? their pupils dilate and they start crying?
-A small infant has very little control over her limbs.
-When baby is around 3-4 months of age, these movements are referred to as her ‘startle reflex’.
-Baby experiences involuntary movements that frightens them, and if asleep, disturbs them.
+A small infant has very little control over her limbs and when baby is around 3-4 months of age, these movements develop into her ‘startle reflex’, this reflex often wakes baby from her sleep.

 2. stimulate sleep continuity